F-1 STEM OPT Extension

 - Original Form I-765 (from your ISSO STEM OPT I-20 application), signed in dark blue or black ink only (not a copy)

-- $410 USCIS fee payable by: Credit card via Form G-1450 (must use credit card's billing address and sign the form), or Personal check from a U.S. checking account, or certified bank check, or money order, payable to the "Department of Homeland Security".
+- $410 USCIS fee payable by: Credit card via Form G-1450 (must use U.S. credit card and U.S. billing address and sign the form), or Personal check from a U.S. checking account, or certified bank check, or money order, payable to the "Department of Homeland Security".
 Write "USCIS I-765" in the memo line

 - A signed and dated copy of your STEM OPT Extension I-20 and copies of all previously-issued I-20s (no originals).
 If you do not have all your I-20s and are unable to obtain copies from the school that issued them, attach a brief explanation of your F-1 status history.

-- Passport Identification page (valid 6 months into the future)
+- Copy of Passport Identification page (valid 6 months into the future)

-- F-1 entry visa (Canadians are exempt).
+- Copy of F-1 entry visa (Canadians are exempt).
 If you changed your status to F-1 in the U.S. and don't have a visa, include your Change of Status approval notice.

 - Copy of your most recent I-94 arrival record (click “Get Most Recent I-94”)